MikroElektronika/mikrosdk_click_v2/clicks/boost11/details.md

 ## Example Description

-> This example demonstrates the use of Boost 11 click board
+> This example demonstrates the use of Boost 11 Click board
 > by controlling the output state.

 **The demo application is composed of two sections :**